Few verses have received as much critical and devotional attention as this one.

 Sadly, we lose that capacity as we get older.
 We lose our sense of wonder, and grow accustomed to "the way things are."
 Kids have a simple, yet wonder-filled faith and curiosity that many of us spend our adult years trying to recover.

 Paul tells us, "do not conform to the pattern of this world but be transformed by the renewal of your mind" (Rom 12:2).
 I believe this is a more philosophical way of saying "turn and become like children."
 That is, return to wonder, return to awe, be open to the full range of possibilities, be open to miracles.

-Wonder is the way to be open to God, it renews the mind, it is the way to become like Children.
-Jesus says its the way into the Kingdom.
+Wonder is the way to be open to God - may we never lose it.
+It renews the mind; it is the way to become like children.
+Jesus says it is the way into the Kingdom.